decc/siunits/README.md

 An experimental, extensible units package for R
 ===============================================

 Most physical quantities carry units.
-This package allows one to include the units along with the values of numerical quantities.
-Quantities may be "converted" -- that is, expressed in different units, where the new units have the same dimension as the originals.
+This package defines a new class, "quantity"", which allows numerical quantities in R to carry their phsyical units.
+Simple operations ("+", "-", "*", "/", "^") on quantities deal correctly with their units (and complain when the operation is not allowed by dimensional analysis).
+Conversion of units are supported.

 Presently undocument and little commented.